Proper actions and decompositions in equivariant K-theory: Mackey machine for equivariant vector bundles and compact normal subgroup

-Define a transformation between isomorphism classes of $(G_{[\rho]},\rho)$-isotypical vector bundles over $X$ and isomorphism classes of $\widetilde{Q}_{[\rho]}$-equivariant vector bundles over $X$ for which $S^1$-acts by multiplication by inverses.
+Let us consider the transformation from the set isomorphism classes of $(G_{[\rho]},\rho)$-isotypic vector bundles over $X$ to the set of isomorphism classes of $\widetilde{Q}_{[\rho]}$-equivariant vector bundles over $X$ for which $S^1$-acts by multiplication by inverses.
 We will see that this transformation is a bijective correspondence.
+For this we will define an inverse.

 Let $p:F\to X$ be a $\widetilde{Q}_{[\rho]}$-vector bundle on which $S^1$-acts by multiplication by its inverses.
 Consider the vector bundle $\rho\otimes F$.